What Is the Accelerator?

 - Why – Save time and money by prioritizing program innovations that deliver the highest value using the least resources.

 - What – Create a system for measuring impact that reveals opportunities for program improvement and/or increased funding.

 - Why – Leverage high-potential program innovations to attract more funding and scale your enterprise.

 - What – Develop a strategy to scale your social innovations through investor and partner relationships.

 - Why – Increase sustainability as you scale through strong relationships with partners and investors.

 - Sustainable Enterprise Growth:

-- What – Set SMART business goals for program outcomes and revenue generation for the following 3 years.
+- What – Set and test goals for program outcomes and revenue generation for the following 3 years.

 - Why – Build accountability into your plans to scale programs, measurement, and strategy.

 A Community of Peers – As many MBAs will tell you, it’s not just what they learned, but who they met, and the Accelerator incorporates this value as well.
 You’ll leave with an incredible network.